crashappsec/chalk/src/docs/core-secret-manager-api.md

 The encryption scheme makes use of a PRP using the Luby-Rackoff construction.
-The easiest thing for us to do is to break the input into two 'halves',one being 128 bits (the width of AES, which we will call the 'lefthalf'), and the other the rest of the remaining width of the input (the 'right half').
+The easiest thing for us to do is to break the input into two 'halves',one being 128 bits (the width of AES, which we will call the 'left half'), and the other the rest of the remaining width of the input (the 'right half').

 The nonce is random.